 - The mapping table is uploaded to AppsFlyer in a CSV file.
 You can upload an updated mapping table as needed.

-- On receipt of a postback from iOS, the conversion value is decoded into events as illustrated in the examples.
+- Upon receiving a postback from iOS, the conversion value is decoded into events, as illustrated in the examples.

-- In order to best understand how to prepare the schema, review the mapping scenarios that follow.
+- To best understand how to prepare the schema, review the mapping scenarios that follow.

 - Conversion value range: 1-63